-BOISE, Texas — More than 18 million veterans live in the United States, with about 115,000 living in Idaho, according to most recent U.S. Census data.
+BOISE, Idaho — More than 18 million veterans live in the United States, with about 115,000 living in Idaho, according to most recent U.S. Census data.

 In the Treasure Valley alone, about 50,000 veterans call the area home.

 According to the National World War II Museum, there are about 2,700 veterans from the Greatest Generation living around the Gem State, which is a figure that shrinks every day.